oanguenot/WebRTC-SonotoneJS/README.md

 ## Version 1.0.2
  - FEATURE: Allow to limit the bandwidth in audio and video (up & down)
+ - FEATURE: Allow to use FEC and Stereo when selecting Opus codec

 ## Version 1.0.1
  - FEATURE: Force to any codec (not only G711 and H264)